mariesophiet/master_thesis/docs/testing_tools_usage/computational_performance_testing.md

 The automated testing tool is currently only supported on the following devices:

 - x86 Linux Machines using a Debian-based operating system
-- ARM Linux devices using a 64-bit Debian based Operating System
+- ARM Linux devices using a 64-bit Debian-based Operating System

 **Notice:** The HQC KEM algorithms are disabled by default in recent Liboqs versions due to a disclosed IND-CCA2 vulnerability.
 For benchmarking purposes, the setup process includes an optional flag to enable HQC, accompanied by a user confirmation prompt and warning.
 For instructions on enabling HQC, see the [Advanced Setup Configuration Guide](../advanced_setup_configuration.md), and refer to the [Disclaimer Document](../../DISCLAIMER.md) for more information on this issue.